blackbird71SR/Hello-World/README.md

 C++ is a general-purpose object-oriented programming (OOP) language, developed by Bjarne Stroustrup, and is an extension of the C language.
 It is therefore possible to code C++ in a "C style" or "object-oriented style."
 C++ is considered to be an intermediate-level language, as it encapsulates both high- and low-level language features.
 Initially, the language was called "C with classes" as it had all the properties of the C language with an additional concept of "classes."

+- [x] **C--**

+C-- is a C-like programming language.
+Its creators, functional programming researchers Simon Peyton Jones and Norman Ramsey, designed it to be generated mainly by compilers for very high-level languages rather than written by human programmers.
+Unlike many other intermediate languages, its representation is plain ASCII text, not bytecode or another binary format.

 - [x] **Cobol**

 COBOL is a compiled English-like computer programming language designed for business use.
 It is imperative, procedural and, since 2002, object-oriented.
 COBOL is primarily used in business, finance, and administrative systems for companies and governments.